kate-skorija/travelogue/README.md

 ## Known Bugs

 In order for the pins to display correctly after they've been modified, the page currently has to refresh on the closing of the place modal.
-I hope to remedy this by adjusting how I'm adding layers to the map.
+I hope to remedy this by adjusting how I am currently adding layers to the map.
 <br>

 ## Support and Contact Details